syncfusion-content/winui-docs/winui/Cartesian-Charts/Zooming-and-panning.md

 The zooming can be done both horizontally and vertically.
 The zooming direction is defined by using the [ZoomMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartZoomPanBehavior.html#Syncfusion_UI_Xaml_Charts_ChartZoomPanBehavior_ZoomMode) property.

-Following code example illustrates how to restrict the chart to be zoomed only along horizontal axis.
+The following code example illustrates how to restrict the chart to be zoomed only along horizontal axis.

 {% tabs %}